BASTAcode/BASTA/docs/install.rst

 Consistent f2py
 ---------------

+The following should not be necessary if you use *pyenv* or similar to manage your Python environment.

 BASTA needs the executable ``f2py3`` to exist in the path to be able to compile external Fortran routines required for different parts of the code.
 In order to avoid issues, this tool *must* match the version of NumPy used to run BASTA.